-The Illinois Pension Code allowed a limited opportunity to purchase credit for service as a teacher or administrator in a recognized Illinois private school.
-The member must have applied for this credit on or before June 30, 2022.
+The Illinois Pension Code allows a limited opportunity to purchase credit for service as a teacher or administrator in a recognized Illinois private school.
+The member must apply for this credit on or before June 30, 2028.
 Post-secondary institutions were not included.
 Retired members cannot purchase this service.